mikkelens/proc-macro-workshop/README.md

 # Rust Latam: procedural macros workshop

+Notice: this repo is a fork intended for solving/filling out each part of the workshop described below.

 *This repo contains a selection of projects designed to learn to write Rust procedural macros &mdash; Rust code that generates Rust code.*